Psychoses & depression and their causes.

 Light into darkness

-In all psychiatric clinics of the world, one has tried for a long time to find the reason for the illness psychosis in the patients’ history, in vain.
-Indeed, it has often been impossible to overlook that drastic experiences, and conflictive experiences had preceded a psychotic illness outbreak.
-Still, with the best will in the world, one could never discover a system in it.
-Although almost all psychiatric hospitals now have a computed tomography (CT) scanner, no one has ever noticed anything because psychiatrists usually don’t know anything about brain CTs and neuroradiologists are not interested in biological conflicts.
-The puzzle was as tricky as it was simple.
+In psychiatric clinics all over the world, they have tried, in vain, for years to find the reason for psychosis in a patients’ history.
+Indeed, it has often been impossible to overlook the fact that traumatic and conflictive experiences had preceded a psychotic illness outbreak.
+Still, with all the determination in the world, no one was ever able to discover a system in it.
+Although almost all psychiatric hospitals now have a computed tomography (CT) scanner, no one has ever noticed anything.
+Psychiatrists usually don’t know anything about brain CTs and neuroradiologists are not interested in biological conflicts.
+This was a tricky yet very simple puzzle.

 The hormonal stalemate

 Some knowledge of the biological laws of Germanische Heilkunde® is important in order to understand the following.